 Ref.
-Question Policy Principles
+Question Policy Principl es

 Z1 Are all issues deemed satisfactory?
 [1]

-Answe r Finding/Observation n
+Answe er Finding/Obser vation

-No duty on Berneslai Ho regarding fire doors. cover the importance and self-closing devi faults or damage to f The duty includes the gland) Regulations 2022 intr omes to provide information The information given to re- e of keeping fire doors close ices should not be tampered fire doors should be reported at residents should receive to a multi-occupied residentia asis. to residents sidents should d, that fire doors I with and that d immediately. this information
+No duty on Bernes regarding fire d cover the import and self-closing faults or damag The duty includ when they mov The Fire Safety (England) Regulations 2022 introduces a new duty on Berneslai Homes to provide information to residents regarding fire doors.
+The information given to residents should cover the importance of keeping fire doors closed, that fire doors and self-closing devices should not be tampered with and that faults or damage to fire doors should be reported immediately.
+The duty includes that residents should receive this information when they move into a multi-occupied residential building and then on an annual basis.

 Action/Recommendation Priority Due Date

-- Provide the information regarding fire doors - the exact form that the information Medium 17/Apr/2023 will be provided should be determined by the Berneslai Homes; however, it is suggested that it can be in the form of posters displayed conspicuously within the common areas and/or periodic leaflet drops.
+Provide the information regarding fire doors - the exact form that the information will be provided should be determined by the Berneslai Homes; however, it is suggested that it can be in the form of posters displayed conspicuously within the common areas and/or periodic leaflet drops.
+Medium 18/Apr/2023